ParantarUrielAlexis/Struct-LinkedList/README.md

 ## About The Project

 **Sruct Academy** is a gamified web platform designed to make learning Data Structures and Algorithms (DSA) engaging, visual, and interactive.
-Through mini-games, lessons, and quizzes, learners can grasp DSA concepts while having fun and tracking their progress.
+Through mini-games and lessons, learners can grasp DSA concepts while having fun and tracking their progress.

 ### Why Struct Academy?